 How Does Holy Water Work?

 All water has memory.
 The molecules in water change when they are exposed to emotions and charged with intention.
-Love, kindness and healing intention have a huge impact on the charge of water, as do emotions of hate, jealousy and fear.
-Love and healing is the language of nature and the divine.
+Love, kindness, and healing intention have a huge impact on the charge of water, as do emotions of hate, jealousy, and fear.
+Love and healing are the language of nature and the divine.
 Positive energy is what makes holy water so powerful and effective.

 Traditionally, holy water is water that has been blessed by a priest, a witch, or some other religious figure that knows the correct methods of benediction.
 By reciting scripted prayers, charms, chants, verses from the Bible, or some other spiritual text, water is charged through sanctified intention.

-Nowadays, we know that water can be sanctified by anyone with good intention.
+Nowadays, we know that water can be sanctified by anyone with good intentions.
 Focusing good feelings and emotions toward it is an easy way to sanctify your own holy water.
 Simply tape a positive word, like “love,” to a sealed glass of water and visit the love water frequently.
 Reiki and other forms of energy healing can also charge water.

-Holy water can also be found in nature in the form of spring water, river water, seawater, rainwater or morning dew.
-Each form that water takes has a special purpose, for it has been shaped by the natural forces.
+Holy water can also be found in nature in the form of spring water, river water, seawater, rainwater, or morning dew.
+Each form that water takes has a special purpose, for it has been shaped by natural forces.